Harry Watts

-Harry Watts (15 June 1826 – 23 April 1913) was a Sunderland sailor and diver, who rescued over 40 people from drowning during his lifetime – and assisted in the rescue of another 120 people.
+Henry Watts (15 June 1826 – 26 April 1913) was a Sunderland sailor and diver, who rescued over 40 people from drowning during his lifetime – and assisted in the rescue of another 120 people.

 Early life

 Harry Watts was born into the poverty of Sunderland’s East End.
 His parents, William and Elizabeth Watts, had five children, Harry being the youngest.
 The family lived at Silver Street, where their one room was often flooded due to a nearby well, which overflowed during heavy rain.

 Harry's father, a mariner, was bed-bound for much of his childhood, while his mother died when he was just seven.
 At nine, Harry became the main breadwinner for the family.
 His first job was at the Garrison Pottery, opposite the old Quaker Meeting House, where he received a wage of one shilling and sixpence a week.
-He later moved to a weaving factory in Fitter's Row, but his constant hunger eventually drove him seek work at sea, as food was plentiful for sailors.
+He later moved to a weaving factory in Fitter's Row, but his constant hunger eventually drove him to seek work at sea, as food was plentiful for sailors.